Studio located at Varsity Lakes, Gold Coast!

 • 10 newborn nappies and a full bag of wipes.
 When your baby is naked, we tend to go through a lot!

-• A couple of wraps to comfort your baby in between poses when naked and when feeding.
+• A couple of wraps to comfort your baby between poses, when naked and during feeds.

-• Newborns tend to require many more top-up feeds during the session to help settle them, as we are handling them more than they are used to.
+• Newborns tend to require more top-up feeds during the session to help settle them, as we are handling them more than they are used to.
 Please be prepared for this.
-If you are mix feeding I suggest bringing a bottle of formula to be used if needed.
+If you are mixed feeding, I suggest bringing a bottle of formula to use if needed.

 • A spare top for each of you.
 Accidents can and do happen!

-• For family photos, I aim to take some with your baby naked if sleepy or wrapped If awake so there is no need to bring any special outfits for your baby.
+• For family photos, I aim to take some photos with your baby naked if they are sleepy or wrapped if they are awake, so there is no need to bring any special outfits for your baby.

 What to wear